-The fourth consideration to think about is the mailbox color and finish you would want in your new residential mailbox.
+The fourth consideration to think about is the mailbox color and finish you would want when you buy a residential mailbox.

 Unlike the architectural style of the mailbox, the color and finish can either compliment or provide contrast to the style and finish of your residence.
 For example, a white house can provide a stunning background to a brightly-colored mailbox while a rust-colored brick home is beautifully complimented with a neutral color such as black, white, or bronze finish.

-The final consideration to think about when buying a residential mailbox is where you should purchase the mailbox from.
+The final consideration to think about when you buy a residential mailbox is where you should purchase the mailbox from.

-Such online mailbox vendors do not understand the products they sell nor do they provide help when shipping issues arise or when a product fails.
+Most big box stores now carry a small selection of residential mailboxes, along with thousands of other products they carry.
+This minimizes your choices to find the residential mailbox that’s perfect for your situation.
+They do not understand the products they sell nor do they provide help when shipping issues arise or when a product fails.

 The MailboxWorks has been a leading retailer of both residential and commercial mailboxes since 1989.
-Unlike other mailbox vendors in the marketplace, they provide customers with a wonderful shopping experience online, on the phone, or in person at their mailbox store in Naperville, Illinois (a Chicago suburb).
-They can be reached at 1-800-824-9985.
+We provide our customers with a wonderful shopping experience either online or on the phone.Buying Mailboxes, Mailbox Tips, Residential Mailboxes